yaggg112/yaggg112/README.md

 - 👋 Hi, I’m @yaggg112
-- 👀 I’m interested in coding something in stock investment.
+- 👀 I’m interested in coding something about stock investment.

 - 📫 How to reach me: email:yaggg112@gmail.com
 - 😄 Pronouns: ...